 Democrats are well-positioned to retain the California Senate seat and continue Senator Barbara Boxer’s legacy of leading on the issues that matter most for working families.
-California has a “top two” or “jungle primary” election system meaning that the top two vote winners in the primary will move on to the general election, regardless of their party affiliation.
+California has a “top two” election system meaning that the top two vote winners in the primary will move on to the general election, regardless of their party affiliation.
 Republicans have not won a Senate race in California since 1988.
 State Attorney General Kamala Harris and Rep. Loretta Sanchez are running for the open seat.

 After serving an unprecedented five terms as Connecticut’s Attorney General, Richard Blumenthal entered the Senate with a long record of fighting for people against large and powerful special interests, and he has continued to build that record during his first term in the Senate.
 Blumenthal now serves as the Ranking Member on the Senate Veterans Affairs Committee, a post that allows him to advocate on behalf of our nation’s honored veterans who deserve nothing less than the very best.
 Connecticut is a reliably blue state, having comfortably elected Senator Blumenthal by double digits in a rough 2010 cycle, and Democrats look forward to another successful reelection.

-Brian Schatz has committed his career to advocating on behalf of Hawaiians best interests.
+Brian Schatz has committed his career to advocating on behalf of Hawaiians' best interests.
 Having won his 2014 special election by more than 40 points, Schatz is well prepared to win in 2016 to continue his work building a clean energy economy, supporting our seniors and veterans, and representing Native Hawaiians.

 Chuck Schumer has never lost his laser focus on doing what’s best for the people of New York, and it’s that attention combined with his sharp political sense that has propelled him to several re-elections by double digit margins.
 Schumer rode to a 33-point victory in his last election in 2010.
 Don’t expect Schumer to leave anything to chance.
 He will continue his intense focus on representing the entire state of New York and running a strong campaign that ends in victory.